maggnus/kube_vault/README.md

-# KMS on local Kubernetes cluster
+# KMS running on local Kubernetes cluster

-## Deployment overview
+## Deployment Overview

-Deployment of KMS service was build on `VirtualBox` platform which provide ability to run mulitply virtual instances on local machine and create eviroment suitable for testing and experimenting.
+Deployment of the KMS service was built on the `VirtualBox` platform which provide the ability to run multiple virtual instances on a local machine and create an environment suitable for testing and experimenting.

-For this deployment was using some frameworks and tools:
+This deployment uses some set of frameworks and tools:

 1. `Vagrant`  is an open-source software product for building and maintaining portable virtual software development environments.
 2. `Ansible`  is an open-source software provisioning, configuration management, and application deployment tool.
 3. `Kubernetes` is an open-source container orchestration system for automating application deployment, scaling, and management.
-4. `Helm` is a package management tool for Kubernetes cluster.
+4. `Helm` is a package management tool for the Kubernetes cluster.
 5. `MetalLB` - A network LB implementation for Kubernetes using standard routing protocols.
 6. `Rook` - File, Block, and Object Storage Services for your Cloud-Native Environments.
 7. `Consul` - Storage backend for `Vault`.